awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lambda_ppe/Readme.md

 + **DynamoDBService** - uses the Amazon DynamoDB API to insert PPE records in the DynamoDB table.
 + **Gear** - defines a model that is used with the DynamoDB enhanced client.
 + **GearItem** - defines a model that stores PPE information.
 + **PPEHandler** - uses the Lambda Java run-time API and performs the use case described in this AWS tutorial.
-The application logic that's executed is located in the **handleRequest** method.
+The executable application logic is in the **handleRequest** method.
 + **S3Service** - uses the Amazon S3 API to perform S3 operations.
 + **SendEmail** - uses the SES API to send email messages.